-- All payment processing is via a validated PCI P2PE solution approved and listed by the PCI SSC; - The only systems in the merchant environment that store, process or transmit account data are the Point of Interaction (POI) devices which are approved for use with the validated and PCIlisted P2PE solution; - Your company does not otherwise receive or transmit cardholder data electronically. - There is no legacy storage of electronic cardholder data in the environment; - If your company stores cardholder data, such data is only in paper reports or copies of paper receipts and is not received electronically; and - Your company has implemented all controls in the P2PE Instruction Manual (PIM) provided by the P2PE Solution Provider.
+- All payment processing is via a validated PCI P2PE solution approved and listed by the PCI SSC; - The only systems in the merchant environment that store, process or transmit account data are the Point of Interaction (POI) devices which are approved for use with the validated and PCIlisted P2PE solution; - Your company does not otherwise receive or transmit cardholder data electronically. - There is no legacy storage of electronic cardholder data in the environment; - Any cardholder data your company retains is on paper (for example, printed reports or receipts), and these documents are not received electronically; and - Your company has implemented all controls in the P2PE Instruction Manual (PIM) provided by the P2PE Solution Provider.